Keyboard shortcuts

 #[async_trait]

-pub trait AgentMiddleware: Send + Sync {
+pub trait Interceptor: Send + Sync {

-async fn before_model(&self, request: &mut ModelRequest) -> Result<(), SynapticError>;
+async fn before_model(&self, req: &mut ModelRequest) -> Result<(), SynapticError>;

-async fn after_model(&self, request: &ModelRequest, response: &mut ModelResponse) -> Result<(), SynapticError>;
+async fn after_model(&self, req: &ModelRequest, resp: &mut ModelResponse) -> Result<(), SynapticError>;

 async fn wrap_model_call(&self, request: ModelRequest, next: &dyn ModelCaller) -> Result<ModelResponse, SynapticError>;